pksebben/LinkLib/devlog.md

 	 - style them
 	 - unit test all of it

+### NEXT: Restructuring

+	this section labeled as currently under dev.
+Do this first

+It has become apparent that keeping things such as config and db in the same folder as the site files presents a problem when pulling from VC.
+So, we are going to need a directory for those (and we need to tell the code to respect that.)

 ### Other TODOs

 	These are things that need to happen, represented as a grabbag of 'stuff' - just to make it easy to put stuff in here